harry75369/grave2esc/README.md

 # grave2esc

-Transforming the GRAVE key(\`/~) to the ESC key for some 60%/70% layout keyboards.
+Transforming the GRAVE/TILDE key(\`/~) to the ESC key, and vice-versa, for some 60%/70% layout keyboards.

-NOTE: this tool is only for Linux, used together with [Interception Tools][interception-tools] framework.
+NOTE: this tool is only for Linux, as a plugin for [Interception Tools][interception-tools] framework.

-There are alternatives for other operating systems:
+There are alternatives for other operating systems, for example:
 - macOS: [Karabiner][]
 - Windows: [Interception library][interception]

 ## What is it?

+Depending which physical key you have on your keyboard

+- If you only have ESC key
+  - You already have physical ESC key, nice!
-- Turn GRAVE into ESC
+  - Turn Shift+ESC into TILDE
-- Turn ESC (which is commonly Fn+GRAVE) into GRAVE
+  - Turn Alt+ESC into GRAVE
+- If you only have GRAVE key
+  - Turn GRAVE into ESC, and at the same time:
-- Keep Shift+GRAVE as TILDE
+  - Turn Shift+GRAVE into TILDE
+  - Turn Alt+GRAVE into GRAVE

 ## Why?!

-Because for smaller keyboard, esp. of 60%/70% layouts, the GRAVE key and the ESC key may not co-exsit.
+Because for smaller keyboards, esp. of 60%/70% layouts, the GRAVE key and the ESC key may not co-exist.
+And some keyboard firmware has ridiculous settings about how to switch between them, let alone some firmware that is not customizable at all.
 This bothers particularly Vim users a lot!

 ## Dependencies